CSbyGB/pentips/Tools/covenant.md

 - This one of the first thing to do it go to the listener tab and click on create
 ![image](https://user-images.githubusercontent.com/96747355/178054727-6633f276-24ea-4b9d-ac93-316f3a812d3c.png)
 - Fill the field as you wish.
-Here is mine
+Here is mine (Note: When playing on HTB or THM the ip will be your tun ip)
 ![image](https://user-images.githubusercontent.com/96747355/178057695-41943d70-cefc-41ac-9396-bad4cd9bce56.png)